Table of Contents

 SSF Registration of Companies in Nepal

 The Social Security Fund (SSF) is a mandatory social protection scheme for formal sector employees in Nepal.
-Companies must register with SSF and contribute on behalf of their employees.
-The process involves:
+Companies registered through the company registration process in Nepal must enroll with SSF and contribute on behalf of their employees.

 - Register on the SSF online portal (ssf.gov.np)